This page may contain affiliate links. Please read my disclosure for more info.

 8. Change Your Hue Bridge Zigbee Channel

-Fortunately, Hue has four Zigbee channels to choose from, each on a slightly different frequency.
-Here’s how you can select a new Zigbee channel in the Philips Hue app.
+Hue offers four Zigbee channels, each on a unique frequency.
+Learn how to switch channels easily in the Philips Hue app.

 - Turn on all of your Philips Hue lights.